FAQ Application & Admission

 It is important to us to view our students holistically.
 This means that even if your grade average is slightly below 7.0 at the time of application, you can compensate with the motivational letter.
 We are looking for passionate and curious learners more than a labeled grade.
 Of course, the feasibility of participation in the programma is also very important and thus something we take into account.

 To get your final certificate at the end of your degree you will need to have an average of 7.0 or higher.

 This can differ slightly per year and will be around hundred students.

 Applying in the first year has its advantages because you can already start collecting your Honours credits, which means you can spread out the 30 EC over 2.5 years instead of just 2.
 Additionally, we can accept more students in the first year than in the second.
 The first year of the course is also designed as an introduction to the working style and atmosphere of our Honours College, so there is also a lot of time and space to get to know your fellow Honours students.

-There are many ways to learn about specific topics that are not part of the main programme of the Science and Society programme.
+There are many ways to learn about specific topics that are not part of our main programme.
 There are Honours Classes that are spread out over different disciplines and faculties, allowing you to broaden your knowledge outside the track programme.
 There is also an opportunity to do a research or societal internship in a field of your choice.
 Also, you are allowed to take one LUC course and one regular bachelor’s course for your Honours programme (please note the requirements, which you can find in the Prospectus).